dumblob/ULKL/README.md

     * https://github.com/Koodimonni/OnniDvorak
     * http://dump.doomtech.net/NorskDvorakMac.zip
 * take a look at https://github.com/chid/dvorak-qwerty/tree/master/dverty and finish the Windows version
-* add versioning to the whole repository (not to each layout file nor to the whole platform)
 * add packages for easy installation (win -> msi; osx -> dmg; x11 -> *distro-specific-e.g.-PKGBUILD*)
 * correct mistakes in `platform/osx/czed.keylayout` (remove all the unnecessary symbols left from the original dvorak layout file)
 * finally add `engd`